opencog/sensory/examples/README.md

 The goal of the IRC bot is to implement IRCbot type function in an Atomese.
 The bot is meant to be taken as a crude agent prototype.

+Collection of coding hints:
+* `hints.scm` -- Using ExecutionOutputLink and GroundedSchema